percona/everest-doc/docs/install/installUsingDocker.md

     chmod +x everestctl
     ```

-9. From the installation wizard, provision and register the Kubernetes cluster in Everest using the following commands.
-Everest will search for the kubeconfig file in the `~/.kube/config` path.
-If your file is located elsewhere, set the `KUBECONFIG` environment variable before running the command.
-Additionally, ensure that the Everest URL/endpoint is configured to use the external IP value obtained in step 4:
+9. From the installation wizard, provision and register the Kubernetes cluster in Everest using one of the following commands, making sure that the Everest URL/endpoint is configured to use the external IP value obtained in step 4:

-    ```sh
-    export KUBECONFIG=~/.kube/config
-    ```

     ```sh
     ./everestctl install operators